gcc-mirror/gcc/gcc/config/arm/arm.md

 ;; We used to have an early-clobber on the scratch register here.
-;; However, there's a bug somewhere in reload which means that this ;; can be partially ignored during spill allocation if the memory ;; address also needs reloading; this causes an abort later on when ;; we try to verify the operands.
+;; However, there's a bug somewhere in reload which means that this ;; can be partially ignored during spill allocation if the memory ;; address also needs reloading; this causes us to die later on when ;; we try to verify the operands.
 Fortunately, we don't really need ;; the early-clobber: we can always use operand 0 if operand 2 ;; overlaps the address.